-If you’re not from Birmingham, we also have a version of our Outer Circle talk for foreigners!
+If you’re not from Birmingham, we also have a version of our Outer Circle talk for foreigners (English speaking)!
 In this case we will tell you a little more about the Second City and what how this centre of the Industrial Revolution came to prominence.
 The lifeblood of this growth was it’s canals and we highlight each of Birmingham’s canals as they cross the Outer Circle bus route!

 We have more talks that may appeal to you.
 They all last about one hour and are accompanied by slides: